 To try to streamline the company, the Lego Group decided to re-focus its efforts on becoming profitable, and it sold some of its businesses, including the sale of LegoLAND Parks to Merlin Entertainments Group in 1995.
 The company also moved much of its more labor-intensive manufacturing processes to Klando, Czech Republic, to reduce costs.
 After its restructuring and sale of businesses, the Lego Group reported a profit again in 2005.

-Check out the links on the next page for lots more information about Lego construction and related topics.
+Check out the links below for lots more information about Lego construction and related topics.